 Check Things Out Across Reliable News Outlets

-Some people like The New York Times, others like CNN, but others think they’re biased and prefer Fox News.
-If you’re interested in seeing how much bias is attributed to any news outlet, according to one analysis, check out the Media Bias Fact Check, an independent news outlet dedicated to identifying bias in media outlets.
-The site typically rates the ideological bias and amount of factual reporting of various media outlets, and occasionally provides information about the host and ownership of the source.
+Some people like The New York Times, some like CNN, but others think those sources are biased and they prefer Breitbart or Fox News.
+If you’re interested in seeing how much bias is attributed to any news outlet, according to one analysis, carefully check out the Media Bias Fact Check, an independent news outlet dedicated to identifying bias in media outlets.
+(We recommend caution because there’s a lot of advertising on the site, including some buttons that look like they’re part of the site’s operations, but actually link to ads and downloads – so please be careful.)
+Nevertheless, it’s a fascinating resource.
+The site typically rates the ideological bias and amount of factual reporting of various online and mainstream media outlets.
+It occasionally provides information about the host and ownership of the source and their vested interests.
 This information can be helpful in making an informed decision about who to trust.
+You can look for this dashboard and explore what’s right, what’s left, most biased, least biased, etc.:

-But no matter what news source you trust the most, we suggest that before you share a news item, simply Google it.
+But no matter what news source you trust the most, we suggest that before you share a news item, Google it.
+See where it shows up.
 Legitimate stories will appear on several news sites, and reliable news websites will have some history.
 Fake news websites come and go, and information about them will be suspiciously absent.
 If you land on a news site that seems to have something no one else does, look for information on the “About” page or contact information.
 This can be a helpful way to determine if the site is legitimate or not .

 Fact-Check Before You Share